-NEMAC has considerable experience designing decision support tools of all types, from interactive web sites, map viewers, and GIS mashups to animations, movies, posters, and facilitated meetings.
-All the tools support a four part strategy:
+NEMAC has considerable experience designing decision support tools of all types, from websites, content management systems, and interactive maps and graphics to animations, movies, posters, and facilitated meetings.
+All the tools support a four-part strategy:

-- Explaining Information: Telling the story through science communication, narrative, education, and outreach that meet decision maker needs and provide context for the decision
+- Explaining Information: Telling the story through digital narratives, education, and outreach that meet decision maker needs and provide context for the decision.

 - Using Information: Assisting with group decision making through facilitation, scenarios, and dealing with uncertainty.